brownian/checkhost-micro/README.md

 `checkhost-micro` is a small utility, which tests host's reachability using free services offered by check-host.net.

+For the moment, `checkhost-micro` only collects responses and returns a summary on demand.

 ## Local usage

  * `PORT=12345 HOST=google.com npm start`